 Modify the NVDCT settings

-Once that all packages have been installed, all the rules have been set, the HW/SW inventory has run, and the labels are discovered it’s time to start with the actual topology creation.
+Once the NVDCT package is installed, the rules are set, the HW/SW inventory has run, and the cmk/ labels are discovered, it's time to start with the topology creation.

 SEED_DEVICES = [